-Do you know why schools must focus on physical health?
+Do you know why schools must focus on physical education?
 Schools are unique places where teachers develop the very foundation of a child’s mindset.
-From bookish knowledge to extra-curricular activities, a child learns countless skills as he moves through the grades.
+A child learns countless skills, from bookish knowledge to extra-curricular activities as he moves through the grades.
 While every skill is essential, physical health is vital, and schools need to teach physical education at each stage.

 Human beings work at their best when their mind and body are equally healthy.
 That is why at a learning age, we should give both importance.
 This article will go through the advantages of physical education to show how valuable it can be for your child.